SuperOfficeDocs/superoffice-docs/docs/service/upgrade/index.md

 1. Run cmd.exe from the start menu.
     * Make sure the upgrade.exe process is run with elevated/admin rights!
-    * You may have to start cmd.exe with a right-click on a short cut and select run as administrator to achieve this.
+    * You may have to start cmd.exe with a right-click on a shortcut and select run as administrator to achieve this.
 2. Navigate to the *bin* directory in the Customer Service installation folder to find and start upgrade.exe.
 3. The upgrade.exe program will ask you some questions of which there are 3 main new areas of interest: website name, FastCGI, and attachments (described below).
 4. Flush the cache: Navigate to `http://your-site/scripts/rms.exe?action=debug` and click **Flush caches** at the bottom.